 There are a range of gyms, sports centres and swimming pools in Inverness, including Bannatynes at Inshes Retail Park, DW Sports and Fitness Club at Inverness Retail Park and Inverness Leisure and Aquadome, the largest leisure facility in the Highlands, at Bught Park.
 The centre includes swimming pools and flumes, a running track, gym and studio, fitness classes, climbing wall and health suite.
 Inverness Leisure participates in the discounted sports High Life scheme.
 A new complex is also located in the new Inverness Royal Academy.

-Golf is available at Fairways Golf Course, Castle Heather, Inverness; Inverness Golf Club at Culcabock Road, Inverness; Castle Stuart Golf Links and Torvean Golf Course, Glenurquart Road, Inverness.
+Golf is available at Fairways Golf Course, Castle Heather, Inverness; Inverness Golf Club at Culcabock Road, Inverness; Castle Stuart Golf Links and Kings Golf Club at Torvean, Inverness.

 Fishing is available on the River Ness.